testtestProblem/HotTab__Win10/README.md

-# Reduse cpu usage rate
+# Reduce cpu usage rate
 * Using ```Application.Run();``` is batter than ```while (Console.ReadLine() != "0")```

 # Restrict one instance